A Perturbation-Based Kernel Approximation Framework: Preliminaries

 for some weights $\{\mu_i\}_{i=1}^q$.
 It is suggested in~\cite{kumar2009ensemble} to use $\mu_i = \frac{1}{q}$ for $1 \leq i \leq q$.
 Better error bounds for this method compared to the classical Nystr{\"o}m method are proven in~\cite{kumar2009ensemble}.

 The difference between the ensemble Nystr{\"o}m method and the MEKA algorithm is that in the former, the individual Nystr{\"o}m approximations are chosen at random rather than by clusters, and the resulting approximation is their average rather than their concatenation in a block-diagonal matrix.
+We note that in both the ensemble Nystr{\"o}m method and the MEKA algorithm, the resulting approximation is not low-rank, and is generally of a rank greater than $k$.